anima-research/connectome-adapters/adapters/telegram_adapter/README.md

 The adapter can connect either as a bot or a user.
 While the first option is recommended, the second one provides more options to interact with the Telegram content via tracking deleted messages, adding/removing reactions and fetching history.

+There is no automatic reconnection mechanism for Telegram; if anything fails, it should be restarted manually.

 ### Client Implementation

 The Telegram client implementation leverages Telethon's event system to process incoming messages and other events.
 For that the set of event handlers is implemented.